rokso/odyssey-subgraph/README.md

 - Run `yarn graph auth <Deploy Key>

 **Deploy Subgraph**
-- Run `yarn deploy`
+- `yarn deploy --network <networkName>` will build and deploy subgraph for given network.

-> This command is going to ask subgraph name.
+> Deploy command is going to ask subgraph name.
 As a rule of thumb you should follow "odyssey-subgraph-${networkName}" pattern for subgraph name.